 Drug tests coming out clean in a workplace accident are beneficial for the employee, as the company itself will most likely pick up the hospital bill.

 When it comes to managers and drivers, these can expect to be drug tested.
-Obviously, management is a big deal position incorporate, so they are drug tested to sit at the big table without any issues.
+Obviously, management is a big deal position incorporated, so they are drug tested to sit at the big table without any issues.

 Drivers obviously need to be drug tested, as it’s dangerous and would be downright disastrous if the company’s driver was under the influence, which would legally backfire on him and the company itself.